realtakahashi/dao_oriented_protocol/README.md

 - Contracts installed in "application_core" must implement a trait called "contract_base" to achieve the basic functionality of the "DAO Oriented Protocol".
 - It is possible to implement all features from scratch.
 However, basic DAO functions are already implemented as pre-installed functions.
 You can also use it.
 ## Project Structure
-- "backend" -> "contracts"
+- "protocol"
   -  The whole body of "DAO Oriented Protocol" is stored here.
   - "application_core"
     - A core contract that manages the entire "DAO Oriented Protocol".
+  - pre_insrtall
     - "default_contract"
       - This is a fictitious contract for the interface implemented to make each contract in the "DAO Oriented Protocol" communicate with each other.
     - "default_election"
       - It is one of the preintall contracts that provides the ability to vote and vote within the protocol.
     - "default_member"
       - It is one of the preintall contracts that provides the ability to manage members and election commissioners within the protocol.
     - "default_prposal"
       - It is one of the plaintall contracts that provides the ability to manage proposals within the protocol.
-- "backend" -> "logics"
+  - "logics"
     - "common"
       - A program that implements common functions such as type conversion that are required in the protocol is stored.
     - "traits"
       - "contract_base"
         - All contracts intended to be installed in "application_core" must implement this trait.
       - "errors"
         - Common error definition.
       - "types"
         - Common type definition.
 - "example"
   - "flipper_oriented_dao"
     - This is a flipper dApp sample using "DAO Oriented Protocol".